fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ## Platform networks

+Platform networks are designed to offer performance and high availability.
+In a nutshell, it is recommended to separate

-![Lenovo Open Cloud Platform Networks][platform network]{.col .s12}
+![Lenovo Open Cloud Platform Network Overview][platform network]

 ### Platform VLANs

 In order to support LOC functions, a list of VLANs are defined as shown below.
-VLAN index/schema are examples of a test deployment.
+VLAN index/schema are examples of a deployment.
 Your environment can be different.
 In the following sections we will go over these logical networks in detail, and in section "Implementation Worksheet" we also provide a tool to map these VLANs to your environment.